-With the banking sector witnessing exceptional growth over the last few years, the industry has seen the introduction of newer technologies in order to serve the ever-increasing need of its customers.
-Core banking solution can well be said to be the brainchild of this innovation.
+Core banking solutions in the the banking sector witnessing exceptional growth over the last few years and the industry has seen the introduction of newer technologies in order to serve the ever-increasing need of its customers.
+It can well be said to be the brainchild of this innovation.

 Core Banking Solutions